This mother-daughter duo is taking on Tucson one breakfast burrito at a time

 The trust they have in one another is what Ariana says is the best part about working with her mom.
 No matter what happens, they can confidently know there’s someone there who will have their back.

-Like Sergio, who doesn’t work at Barista Del Barrio anymore and now has a career in HVAC will appear back at his old stomping grounds in a heartbeat to help fix any electrical issues they may be experiencing.
+Like Sergio.
+He doesn’t work at Barista Del Barrio anymore and now has a career in HVAC, but he will appear back at his old stomping grounds in a heartbeat to help fix any electrical issues they may be experiencing.

-Even though Ariana and her mom aren’t back cooking in the kitchen as much as they once did, they can jump in and help, picking it up as if it is second nature.
+Even though Ariana and her mom aren’t cooking in the kitchen as much as they once did, they can jump in and help, picking it up as second nature.

-Just like that, the mother and daughter duo are back to recreating their beloved childhood memories, whipping up breakfast burritos in the kitchen for the people and community they love.
+Just like that, the mother and daughter duo are back to recreating their beloved childhood memories, whipping up breakfast burritos for the people and community they love.

+You can indulge in their burritos this Mother's Day.
+On Sunday, May 10, Barista Del Barrio will be open from 7 a.m. to 12 p.m.

+Jamie Donnelly is the food writer for #ThisIsTucson.
+Contact her via e-mail at jdonnelly@tucson.com